-4. General notes
+5. General notes

 - a.
 We may not be able to offer you a consultation with, or surgery carried out by, a member of the same sex.
-If you are concerned by this but still want to go ahead with your scheduled surgery or other treatment, your clinic manager can arrange for a chaperone of the same sex who will stay with you during your consultation or surgery.
+If you are concerned by this but still want to go ahead with your scheduled surgery or other treatment, your clinic manager can arrange for a chaperone of the same sex who will stay with you during the consultation or surgery.
 It is your responsibility to ask the clinic manager to arrange this for you. - b.
 If you would like to discuss anything relating to your consultation or surgery in confidence, please speak to your clinic manager. - c.
 You should be aware that there are certain medical reasons that deem patients unsuitable for refractive treatment including but not limited to the taking of certain medications, pregnancy and breastfeeding.
 This may mean that you are deemed clinically unsuitable for further surgery, an enhancement procedure or other treatment within 12 months of your primary surgical procedure and may not therefore be able to benefit from the one laser eye surgery enhancement procedure per eye at no cost during the first 12 months after your primary surgical procedure. - d.
 We may change our prices from time to time.
-We will honour the price we gave you at your pre-surgery consultation, but only if you book your surgery within 14 days of the pre-surgery consultation.
-If we reduce our prices for your surgery following your pre-surgery consultation, we will charge you the lower price that applies at the time of your surgery. - e.
-If we reduce the price of your surgery after the date of your surgery, we will not issue a refund. - f.
+We will honour the price we gave you at your pre-surgery consultation, but only if you book your surgery within 14 days of your presurgery consultation, but only if you book your surgery within 14 days of your presurgery consultation.
+If we reduce our prices for your surgery following your pre-surgery consultation, we will charge you the lower price that applies at the time of your surgery.

+- e.
+If we reduce the price of your treatment after the date of your surgical procedure, we will not issue a refund. - f.
 We will use personal information relating to your treatment to help provide your treatment, review your treatment, give you advice about additional treatment, carry out any additional treatment, and manage our business properly (for example, to allow us to keep accurate records and for qualitycontrol purposes). - g.
 We will use information relating to your treatment for research purposes, for statistical analysis and in connection with academic and scientific papers, presentations and other publications.
 Information relating to your treatment which we use for these purposes will not reveal your identity.

-5. Force Majeure
+6. Force Majeure